Governors – Who we are…

 Lynn has been a governor since Summer 2016.
 She is a Lecturer in Psychology at the University of Winchester, which involves delivering lectures and conducting research on youth mental health.
 Lynn contributes to charity fundraising efforts through Winchester Ladies Circle and in her spare time she trains with a local athletics club.

-Brenda Ralston Teacher governor Brenda has recently joined the governing body as teacher governor, replacing Caroline Irwin.
-Brenda has worked at Osborne School since it opened in 2003.
+Brenda Ralston Teacher governor Brenda has worked at Osborne School since it opened in 2003.
 She is a class teacher in Year 9, Head of Art and Design and Head of Key Stage 3.
 Brenda loves working at Osborne.
 She wanted to join the governing body to become more involved in the strategic areas of Osborne's development.